Imago

 Billy Price is a Buckeye forever

 Billy Price still beams with pride when he talks about his scarlet and gray roots.
 Now living in Texas, he jokes that his kids will be raised as future Buckeyes whether they like it or not.
-When asked about his favorite memory, he doesn’t hesitate.
-The 2014 Sugar Bowl, when Ohio State stunned Nick Saban’s Alabama in the inaugural College Football Playoff.
+When asked about his favorite memory, he said the 2014 Sugar Bowl, when Ohio State stunned Nick Saban’s Alabama in the inaugural College Football Playoff.
 “Everybody talks about the SEC and the South football, ‘it’s a different brand,’” he said.
 “And for us to go down there at the pinnacle of what Nick Saban and that program… Definitely a statement game.”

 ADVERTISEMENT